dowzhong/node-google-classroom/README.md

       * section: The section of the course
   * getCourses() - Returns a list of courses you're in
   * getInvites() - Returns a list of outstanding invites
+___
+### course
+  * id - The id of the course
+  * name - The name of the course
+  * section - The section of the course
+  * descriptionHeading - The description heading of the course
+  * description - The description of the course
+  * room - Room location of the course
+  * ownerId - The ID of the owner of the course
+  * creationTime - The time the course was created (RFC3339 UTC "Zulu" format, accurate to nanoseconds)
+  * updateTime - The most recent time the course was updated
+  * enrollmentCode - The enrolement code for the course
+  * courseState - The state of the court
+  * alternateLink - Absolute link to this course in the Classroom web UI
+  * teacherGroupEmail - The email address of a Google group containing all teachers of the course
+  * courseGroupEmail - The email address of a Google group containing all members of the course
+  * teacherFolder - Information about a Drive Folder that is shared with all teachers of the course
+  * guardiansEnabled - Whether or not guardian notifications are enabled for this course